Here is an explainer on the difference between the rain radar imagery and rain forecast imagery available on metservice.com and how to use them.

 MetService rain radar image showing rain over New Zealand at 2.58pm on Sunday 15 November 2015

-The key showing the intensity of rain (and possible hail) for each colour on the radar is below.
+This key shows the intensity of rain (and possible hail) for each colour on the radar above.

 Usually you’ll see areas of blue surrounded by yellow – if such an area moves over your location, you’d observe light rain start to fall, become heavier, then ease off again.